WhiteflagProtocol/whiteflag-standard/wf-specification.md

 methods such as flags, signs, registers etc.

-The purpose of this document is to describe and define the protocol and the message format of the communication channel for policy makers and specialists to be able to adopt and implement the Whiteflag Protocol.
+The purpose of this document is to describe and define the protocol and the message format of the communication channel for policymakers and specialists to be able to adopt and implement the Whiteflag Protocol.

 ## 1.3 Document Structure